fmenozzi/fmenozzi.github.io/_posts/2015-09-21-location-location-location.markdown

 Well, you shouldn't.
 Not at first, anyway.
 When it comes to performance tuning, Donald Knuth said it best: premature optimization is the root of all evil.

 Of course, the seasoned programmers among you will know this, so what's the real message about optimization?
 What's the real deciding factor when determining whether your program will fly by or slow to a grind?
-Three words:

-Location, Location, Location.
+Location.

 By location, of course, I mean locations in memory - how best to organize your data to take full advantage of modern hardware.
 Programs today utilize complex data structures - lists, trees, graphs - to implement beautiful abstract algorithms in code.
 But at the end of the day, the only way the computer knows how to organize data is in contiguous blocks.
 So why is this important?
 To answer that question, we have to talk a little bit about <i>caches</i>.

 When a computer encounters a memory lookup (e.g. reading from an array), it will first check to see if that value is in one of its registers.
 If not, it has to make a relatively expensive (~100 nanoseconds) round trip to main memory to fetch it.
 This may not seem like a lot, but a register access only takes a few hundred <i>picoseconds</i>, which is several orders of magnitude faster.
 In addition, 100-nanosecond memory reads require hundreds of CPU cycles to complete, cycles which could otherwise be spent doing useful work.

-To address this problem, chip designers began encorporating caches into processors that would store frequently-accessed data in a piece of small, fast memory.
+To address this problem, chip designers began incorporating caches into processors that would store frequently-accessed data in a piece of small, fast memory.
 Now, if the CPU needs an address, it can first check the fast cache to see if the data is there before proceeding to the slower main memory.
 Modern computers tend to come with multiple levels of caches, typically denoted L1, L2, etc. To give you an idea of the differences in size and access time of various memories, here's a diagram with specs from the Intel i7-2637 processor from 2011:

 ![Memory Hierarchy]({{site.url}}/memory-hierarchy.png "Memory Hierarchy")